 2 Of The Most Popular Plyometric Training Systems Currently Available

-Can Plyometric Workouts Be Completed During The Sporting Season?
+Can Plyometric Training Workouts Be Completed During The Sporting Season?

-Plyometrics can be added to in-season training for further vertical jump development however there are risks involved.
+Plyometric training can be added to in-season training for further vertical jump development, and can go along way to helping you achieve your first dunk, however there are risks involved.

 The number one risk is that of overtraining.

 If you are in the middle of a basketball season and then add extra jumps to your dunk training you may increase the likelihood of injuries such as achilles tendonosis.